The Potential Impact of Vehicle-to-Vehicle Communication on On-Street Parking Under Heterogeneous Conditions

 Display more detailsDisplay less details

-More and more municipalities and parking companies are willing to provide occupancy information to drivers.
-Information provision to drivers can potentially be beneficial in decreasing cruising.
-In crowded urban areas the ratio of cruising cars can raise up to thirty percent of all traffic.
-While most cities provide drivers with information on the occupancy rates of off-street parking facilities, information on single on-street parking places was non-existing until recently.
-The aim of this paper is to study the impact of bottom-up information provision on performance for on-street parking places under heterogeneous conditions.
-Using an agent-based simulation, performance is compared between a bottom-up vehicle-to-vehicle communication strategy and a strategy that combines parking sensors and vehicle-to-vehicle communication.
-In the latter approach on-street parking places are all equipped with sensors capable of disseminating their status.
-The results show that using a sensor-based strategy, search time is decreased for informed cars, especially under spatially heterogeneous conditions.
-Furthermore, the results point out that, under most conditions, informed cars outperform regular cars in terms of walking distance.
+The aim of this paper is to study the impacts of bottom-up information provision about on-street parking places on parking dynamics under heterogeneous conditions.
+Using an agent-based simulation model, performance is compared between a bottom-up vehicle-to-vehicle communication strategy and a strategy that combines parking sensors and vehicle-to-vehicle communication.
+In the latter approach onstreet parking places are all equipped with sensors capable of disseminating their status.
+The results show that search time is decreased for informed 'smart' cars, especially under spatially heterogeneous conditions, for the sensor-based strategy.
+Furthermore, for the case of the sensor-based strategy, the results point out that smart cars outperform regular cars in terms of walking distance under all circumstances.
+The positive impacts for the vehicle-to-vehicle strategy are limited to walking distance improvements only.

 Upload full text